-- IP Blacklisting: Recognizing incoming login attempts occurring from one IP is a great sign that someone is attempting to brute-force guess passwords, or is using lists of stolen credentials to gain entry into accounts.
-By maintaining a robust IP blacklist, these attacks can be mitigated.
+- IP Bock-listing: Recognizing incoming login attempts occurring from one IP is a great sign that someone is attempting to brute-force guess passwords, or is using lists of stolen credentials to gain entry into accounts.
+By maintaining a robust IP block list, these attacks can be mitigated.

 - Login Attempt Limits: By providing a finite amount of login attempts for secure accounts, cybercriminals can’t spam login attempts, hoping to find the right password.
 This is especially effective against bot spamming, which can originate from different IP addresses.

 - Device Tracking: Tracking and showing login locations can help catch suspicious activity.
 A login in that keeps occurring 200 miles away from the user can automatically signal to IT that the account should be frozen.